What if you could change your life …

 Direct Care Workers =

 Why are direct care workers so important?
 They help individuals lead a fuller life and support families who rely on the help to care for loved ones.
-Having steady, dedicated practitioners is important because it means he or she gets to know the individuals and families, and that knowledge and consistency of care help to improve medical outcomes… and form lifetime bonds.
+Having steady, dedicated practitioners is important because it means he or she gets to know the individuals and families, and that knowledge and consistency of care helps to improve medical outcomes…and form lifetime bonds.